Simulation by Rounds of Letter-to-Letter Transducers: Deciding Fixed Round Simulation

-\begin{remark} The proof of \cref{lem:round_equivalence_iff_perm_containment} can be simplified by using instead of $\cA^k_1$, the augmentation of $\tr(\cT_1)\cap \fL$ to $k$-round words.
-However, such a \DFA is not permutation invariant, which is key to our solution for existential round simulation.
-Since this simplification does not reduce the overall complexity, we use a uniform setting for both solutions. \end{remark}
+\begin{rem} The proof of~\cref{lem:round_equivalence_iff_perm_containment} does not require taking the permutation closure of $\tr(\cT_1)\cap \fL$, and it could be simplified by using instead of $\cA^k_1$, the augmentation of $\tr(\cT_1)\cap \fL$ to $k$-round words.
+However, such an \NFA is not permutation invariant, which is key to our solution for existential round simulation.
+Since this simplification does not reduce the overall complexity, we use a uniform setting for both solutions. \end{rem}